Tanana Athabaskans: Modern tribal unions

-Historically, the Tanana Athabaskan people did not think of themselves as living in "tribes," a relatively recent term connected with political recognition by the U.S. government.
+Historically, the Tanana Athabaskan people did not consider themselves as living in "tribes."
+It is a relatively recent term connected with political recognition by the U.S. government.

 Tribal entities

 Alaska Native tribal entities for Tanana Athabaskans are recognized by the United States Bureau of Indian Affairs:

 ANCSA

 The Alaska Native Regional Corporations of Tanana Athabaskans were established in 1971 when the United States Congress passed the Alaska Native Claims Settlement Act (ANCSA).

 Tanana Chiefs Conference

-The Tanana Chiefs Conference is a traditional tribal consortium of the all Central Alaskan Athabaskans (or Interior Athabaskans), with the exception of the Southern Alaskan Athabaskans (or Southern Athabaskans: Dena'ina and Ahtna).
+The Tanana Chiefs Conference is a traditional tribal consortium of all Central Alaskan Athabaskans (or Interior Athabaskans), with the exception of the Southern Alaskan Athabaskans (or Southern Athabaskans: Dena'ina and Ahtna).
 On the broad cultural profile factors of regional environment, land use and occupancy, and social organization, Southern Athabaskans (Dena'ina and Ahtna) life more closely resembled the other southern Native societies.
 In the North, the life of the Interior Athabaskans more closely resembled other northern Native societies.